A while back I wrote a post discussing several things you can do to protect your Facebook account from hackers.

 Another way hackers can make their way into your Facebook account is via a rogue app.
 That’s why I recommend disabling any and all apps that you don’t use (or even worse, don’t recognize).
 Click here for simple instructions.

-And finally, Facebook now allows you to place a fool-proof “lock” on your account’s login page by enabling Two-Factor Authentication on it.
+And finally, Facebook now allows you to place an (almost) fool-proof “lock” on your account’s login page by enabling Two-Factor Authentication on it.
 I recommend that you click here and do that right now.

 After you’ve enabled Two-Factor Authentication, any time you (or someone else) tries to log in to your Facebook account from an unknown device/browser, you’ll receive a text message on your cell phone with a security code that you must enter before Facebook will allow you to log in.